synergy-design-system/synergy-design-system/packages/components/code-connect/README.md

+# Synergy Code Connect (Alpha!)

+> Be aware that anything here may change at any time as we restructure the code connect folder.
+> This functionality is beta and may be adjusted anytime during development.

 # About this folder

-This folder holds all figma code connect files used to connect Synergy to Figma.
+This folder holds all figma code connect files and some utilities used to connect Synergy to Figma.

-## Setting up code connect
+## Setting up and publishing code connect

 1. Create a new Figma API token that has read permissions for boards and write permissions for `Code Connect`.
+2. Export your figma access token in the shell (e.g. `export FIGMA_ACCESS_TOKEN=figd_MY_TOKEN`).
-2. Run the following command in the root of the components package: `pnpm exec figma connect publish -t YOUR_FIGMA_TOKEN`.
+3. Run one of the following command in the components package: `pnpm figma-export`.

+> !
+As the icons export takes a long time to complete, we have opted to make the export available for parts.
+> For faster iteration, you may just use `pnpm figma-export:components` when working on connected components.

 ## Current problems